Secretion Management

 However, if you have a lot of saliva or thin watery mucus, using HMV without humidification can be helpful because it has a drying effect.
 It’s all about finding what works best for you.

-4. Other techniques to manage secretions and difficulty with intrasalivary
+4. Other techniques to manage difficulty with excess saliva

 Intrasalivary gland botulinum toxin injections